How Powerful is Physical Activity?

 Are the ‘food’ companies that produce all those junk foods going to help you when your health declines?

-They will not be spending anything to help you when your body can no longer survive on their junk.
+But, they will not be spending anything to help you when your body can no longer survive on their manufactured foods.

 Physical activity helps you to lose weight by raising your metabolism and increasing your need for calories.